DBT Residential Treatment and Day Treatment for Adults with Borderline Personality Disorder

 DBT treatment also teaches clients to recognize what they have the power to change and what they must learn to accept.
 If they must accept the experience of pain, clients learn skills to cope with it.
-As they practice those skills, clients learn that they can stand the pain and still live a meaningful life.
+As they practice those skills, clients learn that they can cope with the pain and still live a meaningful life.

 The "dialectical" part of dialectical behavior therapy helps clients challenge rigid thinking patterns and discover that the "truth" is often more gray than black-and-white.
 A friend can be late for an appointment AND still respect you.
 You can make a mistake AND still be a good person.

 Foundational DBT Skills

 The 90-day residential DBT treatment program for adults at Skyland Trail addresses stage 1 of DBT therapy, which focuses on attaining foundational skills and capacity to manage suicidal behaviors, therapy-interfering behaviors, major quality-of-life-interfering behaviors, and deficits in behavioral skills.
 Dr. Marsha Linehan, creator of DBT, describes the goal of stage 1 as, "moving from being out of control of one's behavior to being in control."

 The goal of DBT treatment at Skyland Trail is to help clients develop practical strategies to cope with intense emotions so that they can prevent repeat hospitalizations, practice healthy coping skills, and build trusting relationships with therapists.